radioactivedecay/radioactivedecay/docs/source/tutorial.rst

     >>> inv.activities()
     {'Be-10': 2.0}

-Note if the decay dataset of the ``Radionuclide`` instance is different to that of the ``Inventory`` instance, the former will be ignored and the existing decay dataset of the ``Inventory`` will be used instead.
+Note if the decay dataset of the ``Nuclide`` instance is different to that of the ``Inventory`` instance, the former will be ignored and the existing decay dataset of the ``Inventory`` will be used instead.

 Inventory arithmetic
 --------------------